muni-corn/silverfox/README.md

 brackets as above, can be queried by silverfox.

 > Note: While silverfox has formatting extremely similar to
-> hledger or ledger-cli, an silverfox file is not necessarily
+> hledger or ledger-cli, a silverfox file is not necessarily
 > compatible with an hledger or ledger-cli file.
 You'll
 > notice that (for example) an equal sign (=) in a posting
 > (an account-amount line in a transaction entry) has two